tcpip98/wsCalendar/README.md

 Any number of plain HTML input text elements can be wrapped into single div element with CSS class name of __'ws-datepicker'__.
 The wsCalendar will convert them into the wsCalendar's styled input elements.

-The following code fragments demonstrate three usages of it.
+The following code fragments demonstrates three usages of it.
    1. Range Selection
    2. Auto Dimming
    3. Single Pick